-The VCE can be a stressful, taxing, and demanding and yet a rewarding experience - this may sound contradictory, but success will be the result of a partnership between the parent, student and the school working together with sound communication right from the outset.
+The VCE can be a stressful, taxing, and demanding and yet a rewarding experience - this may sound contradictory, but success will be the result of a partnership between the parent, student and the school, working together with sound communication from the outset.

-In discussing this issue with a number of parents whose students have finished their VCE, the words of wisdom which came through over and over again were: if all else fails, maintain a good sense of humour!
+In discussing this issue with many parents whose students have finished their VCE, the words of wisdom which came through over and over again were: if all else fails, maintain a good sense of humour!